-These are courses approved by the Board of Studies.
+These are courses approved by NESA.
 Board Endorsed VET Courses do count towards the HSC or RoSA but do not have HSC examinations therefore cannot count in the calculations of the ATAR.
 Board Endorsed VET Courses have either mandatory or recommended industry specific work placement.

-2.3 ATAR (Australian Tertiary Admissions Rank)
+2.3 Australian Tertiary Admissions Rank (ATAR)